cellfade/weather-react/README.md

 # Next Steps
 1. `remove deprecated variants` This weather app has some deprecated typography headings from Material-ui. e.g. Display4 will have to become H4.
+2. Edit styles to be more complete and aligned within a customized color palette

 # TODOs
-1. Change zip code to city for searching and what is pulled from API
-2. render currentCard properly- Display one, larger (300 x 140) Paper tile with only current temp, weather, weather icon, and city displayed.
-    1. Put icon and temp in one Grid element (centered next to each other)
-    2. City at top of card
-    3. Low on bottom left (include label, Low)
-    4. High bottom right (include label High)
-3. Maybe include high and lows on larger currentCard
+1. Maybe include high and lows on larger currentCard
-4. Add temperature to currentCard(see 3.1) and smaller forecastCards
-5. Change icons to Skycons animated icons and have them play the animation
+2. Change icons to Skycons animated icons and have them play the animation
     1. Possible inclusion of Github branch to include colored versions.
-6. Push to new Github repo under my andrewmiller.co@gmail.com account (need to create)
+3. Push to new Github repo under my andrewmiller.co@gmail.com account (need to create)
-7. Write the README.md documentation I need to for the project.
+4. Write the README.md documentation I need to for the project.
-8. Host the code somewhere.
+5. Host the code somewhere.